hugginsio/vim-x12/README.md

 ## Contributing

-Find an issue?
+Find a problem?
 See something that could be improved?
 Please open an issue!
 Any and all contributions are welcome.

 <!-- Reference -->